A model theory of topology: Appendix. More examples

-A poset in which some joins fail to exist cannot be endowed with the structure of a specialization semilattice.
-Here is the very elementary example of a join semilattice with the structure of a specialization poset, but which is not a specialization semilattice.
+A poset in which some binary joins fail to exist cannot be endowed with the structure of a specialization semilattice.
+In Example \ref{diamond} we have showed that \eqref{s3} does not follow from the other assumptions.
+We now show that the assumption that $ \sim$ satisfies the condition \eqref{seq} in Lemma \ref{quot} is necessary.